guiaria/MSR_assignment_2/README.md

 The CSV file, which has been pre-processed by previous procedure (analyze the data), contains a list of APIs and corresponding APIs categories and the following data
  > filePath, packageName, className, methodName, line, column, javaParserTypeOfElement, usedClassOfElement, isAPIClass, api, mcrCategories, mcrTags

-The original CSV file can be found in the project’s [repo](https://github.com/gorjatschev/applying-apis/tree/main/output).
+The original CSV file can be found in the project’s [repo](https://github.com/gorjatschev/applying-apis/tree/main/output) which contains the same data as the file used for this replication.